superfly/docs/reference/volumes.html.md

 ## Snapshots and Restores

 We take daily block-level snapshots of volumes.
 Snapshots are kept for five days.
+These may not have your latest data.
+You should implement your own backup plan for important data.

 [Find the snapshots belonging to your target volume](https://fly.io/docs/flyctl/volumes-snapshots-list/) with `fly volumes snapshots list <volume-id>`:

 ```cmd
 fly volumes snapshots list vol_wod56vjyd6pvny30